 What to Know When Choosing a Sustainable Swimwear?

-So if you're looking to purchase a new bikini this season and want to do it in a more environmentally friendly way, read on to learn how!
+So read on to find out how to get a new bikini this season if you want to do so in a more environmentally friendly manner.

 What Does Sustainable Mean?

 Companies typically imply that the material they use is of sustainable origin when they talk about sustainable swimwear (and clothes in general).